dmbarbour/glas/docs/GlasCLI.md

         glas --run MacroRef -- Static Args -- Dynamic Args

-The macro program must be 1--1 arity and here would receive `["Static", "Args"]` on the data stack.
-The returned value must represent another application (potentially an application macro), which then is run receiving `["Dynamic", "Args"]`.
-(The '--' separator may be omitted if would be final argument.)
+The macro program must be a 1--1 arity function and here would receive list of strings `["Static", "Args"]` on the data stack.
+The returned value must represent another application (potentially another application macro), which then is run receiving `["Dynamic", "Args"]`.
+The '--' separator may be omitted if would be final argument.

 The macro program has access to the same effects API as language modules, i.e. 'log' and 'load'.
 Application macros are usefully viewed as user-defined languages for the command line interface.  and combine nicely with the syntactic sugar for user-defined operations.